nodalida2021/nodalida2021.github.io/cfw.md

 ## SELECTION

-The assessment and selection of workshop proposals will be made by the NoDaLiDa 2021 Workshop Chairs.
+The assessment and selection of workshop proposals will be made by the NoDaLiDa 2021 [Workshop Chairs] (http://nodalida2021.org/people.html).

 To inquire about the workshop submission process or any practical aspect about the organization of workshops, please email nodalida2021-workshops@googlegroups.com.